Backlang-Org/backlang-org.github.io/learn/preparation.md

 ## 1. Install DotNet 7 Preview

-Download the installers of the .net sdk and runtime for your operating system from the [.NET Download Page](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)
+Download the installers of the .Net SDK and runtime for your operating system from the [.NET Download Page](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)

 After the installation type `dotnet --list-sdks` in the terminal to check if the sdk is correctly installed.